openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

 - `clickActionInMore`
   - Click the operation in `More` in the first row according to the title
-  - Take the create instance button `test/e2e/integration/pages/compute/image.spec.js` as an example
+  - Take the create instance button as an example: `test/e2e/integration/pages/compute/image.spec.js`

     ```javascript
     it('successfully create instance with cancel', () => {